 Conversion of OPCs into other companies

-The One Person Company can get converted into a public or a private limited company by passing a special resolution and altering its memorandum of association and articles of association as per the provisions sub-section (3) of section 122 of the companies act.
+An OPC can be converted into a public or a private limited company by passing a special resolution and altering its MOA and AOA as per the provisions Subsection (3) of Section 122 of the Companies act.

-An OPC may get converted into a Private or Public Company except a company registered under section 8 of the companies act.
+An OPC may be converted into a private or public company with the exception of a company registered under Section 8 of the Companies Act.

-For its conversion to a private limited company, it can increase its minimum number of members to two; otherwise, for a public company, the minimum number of members can be extended to seven, complying with section 18 of the Act for conversion.
+For its conversion to a private limited company, an OPC can increase its minimum number of members to two; otherwise, according to Section 18 of the act for conversion for a public company, the minimum number of members can be extended to seven.

 Section 18 of the act laid down a provision for the conversion of already registered companies.

-The company must apply to the registrar of companies in e-Form No.INC-6 for its conversion into Private or Public Company and the required fees as provided in the Companies (Registration offices and fees) Rules, 2014 by attaching documents requisite to it.
+The company must apply to the registrar of companies in e-Form No.INC-6 for its conversion into Private or Public Company and the required fees as provided in the Companies (Registration offices and fees) Rules, 2014 by attaching the following documents requisite to it:

 - Altered MOA and AOA

-- the list of proposed members and its directors along with consent
+- List of proposed members and its directors along with consent

-- the latest audited balance sheet and profit and loss account.
+- Latest audited balance sheet and profit and loss account.

-If the registrar satisfies the requirements, the Registrar will communicate its approval and issue the new certificate of incorporation.
+If the registrar satisfies the requirements, the registrar communicates its approval and issues the new certificate of incorporation.

-One Person Company is the creation of self ideas.
-This company has some special privileges and exemptions despite being in private companies.
+An OPC is born of self ideas.
+This company has some special privileges and exemptions despite being classified as a private company.

-It’s the best form of company for an individual wanting to initiate a business with limited liability ownership and the future aim of growth and increasing valuation for its company as it can get converted to other forms of companies.
+An OPC is the best form of company for an individual wanting to initiate a business with limited liability ownership and the aim of growth in the future and increasing valuation for its company as it can be converted to other forms of companies.

-An OPC is a better option than a sole proprietorship firm as the protection and privileges granted under an OPC with growth prospects are bliss.
+An OPC is a better option than a sole proprietorship firm as an OPC grants several protection and privileges for better growth prospects.
 Its event has the minute requirements for its incorporation, making it easy to initiate business.

 The decision-making process in an OPC is better than any other form of company.

-What is the maximum no. of directors in a one-person company?
+What is the maximum number of directors in an OPC?

-A one-person company can have a maximum number of fifteen directors as per the provisions of section 149(b) of the companies act 2013.
+An OPC can have a maximum number of 15 directors as per the provisions of Section 149(b) of the Companies Act 2013.

-Which section of the companies provides for conversion of already registered companies?
+Which section of the companies provides for the conversion of already registered companies?

 Section 18 of the companies act.

-Under which provisions of the companies act, can the MOA and AOA of a one-person company get altered?
+Under which provisions of the companies act, can the MOA and AOA of an OPC be altered?

-The MOA and AOA of the company can get altered under sections 13 and 14 of the companies act, respectively.
+The MOA and AOA of the company can be altered under Sections 13 and 14 of the companies act, respectively.